FAQ

 • Medication addresses neurochemical imbalances that create the biological substrate of depression.

 These are complementary, not competing approaches.
 A meditator on antidepressants who sees a therapist is not "doing it wrong."
-They're addressing the problem from multiple angles — which is often the most effective strategy.
+They are addressing the problem from multiple angles, which is often the most effective strategy.

 Read more in our Vipassana vs Therapy page.